You sent a message to this manager.

 The Whitefish Bay area is known for its Native American history and pre-history which extend back for several thousand years.
 The Bay Mills Indian Community is located just a short drive east of Monocle Lake.

 This tribe has the historic distinction of opening the first casino on a reservation, the Kings Club Casino, that is still open.
-As a result of its success they were able to extend employment to their people and others by opening the Bay Mills Resort and Casino two miles down the road, the Wild Bluff Golf Course, and the Bay Mart Store and Gas Station in Brimley.
+As a result of its success they were able to extend employment to their people and others by opening the Bay Mills Resort and Casino two miles down the road, as well the Wild Bluff Golf Course, and the Bay Mart Store and Gas Station in Brimley.

 At the Bay Mills Resort you can do fine dining at Sacy's Restaurant enjoying a wonderful crab legs buffet or eat a quick bite at the Back Bay Grill and Sport's Bar overlooking the Back Bay of Lake Superior.